jasper-zanjani/devops/docs/Cloud/index.md

 However, when changing information that is duplicated in several places, write operations will be more laborious and prone to error.
 NoSQL databases are also **horizontally scalable** because the information can be sharded horizontally more easily than relational database, which are only **vertically scalable** (meaning scaling them requires larger and larger computers) and can only be sharded vertically. ([src](https://youtu.be/v_hR4K4auoQ?t=620 "YouTube - What is a NoSQL Database?
 How is Cloud Firestore structured? | Get to Know Cloud Firestore #1"))

-### Big Data

-## History

-Beginning in 2000, Amazon began developing Merchant.com, a planned e-commerce service that was intended to be the base upon which other enterprises would develop online shopping sites.
-At the time, Amazon's development environment was a jumbled mess, and in the effort to consolidate and organize the enterprise into a set of well-documented APIs.

-Despite these changes, software development remained sluggish, and an investigation discovered that individual teams were procuring storage, compute, and database resources independently.
-AWS originated out of the effort to consolidate these resources across the enterprise and remove this bottleneck.

-Azure was announced in 2008 and publicly released in 2010 after earlier experiments in cloud computing like Whitehorse and RedDog.
-In fact, references to the "classic" model predating the Azure Resource Manager (ARM) actually refer to RedDog: the "classic" portal was also known as "RedDog Front-End".